A little bit about this website...

-I mostly publish annual community events and events associated with non-profit organizations on Events • Things to Do - Tri-Cities Washington (Blog) with updates to Tri-Cities Events & Things to Do (Facebook).
+I publish community events and things to do around the Tri-Cities region that are associated primarily with non-profit organizations and annual community events on Events • Things to Do - Tri-Cities Washington (Blog) with updates to Tri-Cities Events & Things to Do (Facebook).

 You may contact me at email@example.com with comments about this website - especially to point out errors and omissions.
 Also, feel free to suggest appropriate content for this website that is Internet accessible to the public.

 Website Comments and Citations by Others

 Here are some creative ways to volunteer in the Tri-Cities by Paul Krupin, Tri-City Herald: "One of the best sources for volunteers is The Tri-Cities Guide online, with more than 200 non-profit organizations seeking help: tri-citiesguide.org/volunteer-opportunities.htm."

 Eat All About It: Valentine's Day options for couples, singles - by Ty Beaver, Tri-City Herald: "Luckily, Tri-Cities Washington Guide has a long listing of restaurants, wineries and bars that are offering special Valentine's Day menus and promotions for procrastinating lovers."

 Benton-Franklin Trends, published in May 2015, provides a link to my outdoor recreation page as Outdoor Recreation in the Tri-Cities Region under Culture, Recreation & Tourism.
 Cool!